-At this level consultants will have at least 5 years' total experience and perhaps up to 10, almost certainly including several years in consulting.
-They will manage small to medium-sized consulting engagements with typically 2-5 consulting staff and possibly also a similar number of client staff.
-Their focus is as a chargeable resource, with perhaps 70-85% utilisation.
-They may have some business development responsibilities and could be involved in sales, particularly "sell on", but not carry a target.
+At this level consultants will have at least 5 or 6 years' total experience and perhaps up to 12, almost certainly including several years in consulting.
+They will manage small to medium scale consulting engagements with typically 2-5 consulting staff and possibly also a similar number of client staff.
+Their focus is as a chargeable resource, with c70-85% utilisation.
+They may have some business development responsibilities, particularly "sell on" and related client management, but will not carry a target.